 All employees must complete initial EHS general safety training.
-At a minimum, this training must include the following modules, which are available in a web-based or instructor-led format:
+At a minimum, this training must include the following modules, which are available in a web-based format:

-- UNL Injury and Illness Prevention Plan - Emergency Preparedness truck operation, ionizing radiation, confined space awareness, asbestos awareness, etc. The EHS Employee Training Needs Assessment (available on the EHS web page) is a tool that can be used to identify specific training required for individual employees based on their assigned tasks/responsibilities.
+- UNL Injury and Illness Prevention Plan - Emergency Preparedness

+Employees who work with chemicals must also complete EHS Chemical Safety training, which is available in a web-based format.
+Employees assigned to certain tasks will require additional training, generally available through EHS.
+Examples include: bloodborne pathogens, respirator use, , ionizing radiation, confined space awareness, asbestos awareness, etc. The EHS Employee Training Needs Assessment (available on the EHS website) is a tool that can be used to identify specific training required for individual employees based on their assigned tasks/responsibilities.
 As a supplement to the training described above, supervisors are encouraged to create an EHS Virtual Manual and to make the manual readily accessible to all employees.